janschupke/agents/README.md

 ## Deployment

-### Backend
+### API

-The backend can be deployed to any Node.js hosting service (e.g., Railway, Render, Fly.io).
+The API can be deployed to any Node.js hosting service (e.g., Railway, Render, Fly.io).

-### Frontend
+### Client

-The frontend is configured for Vercel deployment.
-Simply connect your repository to Vercel and deploy the `packages/frontend` directory.
+The client is configured for Vercel deployment.
+Simply connect your repository to Vercel and deploy the `packages/client` directory.

-For Vercel, you may need to configure the API proxy in `vercel.json` to point to your backend URL.
+For Vercel, you may need to configure the API proxy in `vercel.json` to point to your API URL.

 ## Database

-The backend uses Prisma for database access.
-The Prisma schema is located at `packages/backend/prisma/schema.prisma`.
+The API uses Prisma for database access.
+The Prisma schema is located at `packages/api/prisma/schema.prisma`.

 ### Setup